 Advanced students also earn significant responsibility in various production areas, including:

 Our flexible and extensive technical curriculum gives students a solid foundation in the skills needed to compete in today’s entertainment industry.

+This concentration is designed to satisfy students who want a broad overview of theatre’s many facets, rather than just one aspect of theatre.
 The concentration helps students become informed theatre generalists and benefits those who have a strong interest in multiple areas of theatre.
-It involves an artistic and academic pursuit of both past and present forms of theatre and encompasses select courses from two or more of the above concentrations.
+It involves an artistic and academic pursuit of both past and present forms of theatre and encompasses select courses from the concentrations listed above.